 Have your children pretend they are strangers.
 Give them a Spanish tour of your home, while you point out things.
 Ask them to go get things, and put those things away.
-Put something in a pillow case and have them feel in the pillow case and guess what it is.
+Put something in a pillow case and have them feel in the pillow case and guess what it is in Spanish.
 Let them do Show-and-Tell by finding at least one thing they know the name of and saying it.

 Have them look in magazines for things they know the names of in Spanish.
 Cut them out and make a poster.

 Play Simon Says.
 Tell them to touch things and walk, run and clap.